-In the Linux environment, we are having the functionality to mount the different types of file systems in the environment like NFS, ext3, ext4, xfs, etc. But while adding or mounting the file system, we need to run the manual command to mount on the Linux operating system.
+In the Linux environment, we can mount the different types of file systems in the environment like NFS, ext3, ext4, xfs, etc. But while adding or mounting the file system, we need to run the manual command to mount on the Linux operating system.
 It is similar to the unmounting process also.
-But if we would need functionality to mount the file system automatically and no need to add the manually commands in it then we need to use the “autofs” utility.
+But if we would need functionality to mount the file system automatically and no need to add the manual commands in it, then we need to use the “autofs” utility.
 In this utility, the file system will automatically mount when there is an access request.
 It will automatically unmount when there is no access request pending or configure the timeout window.

 The major drawback of the Linux fstab is the number of mounting point information.
-When we are adding the number of mount point information to it.
-It will assign the dedicated resources to handle it irrespective of how frequently the users are accessing the mounted file system.
-If it will not handle properly then there is overhead for the Linux system.
-Unnecessary the system resources were consumed and the system performance will degrade.
+When we add the number of mount point information to it, it will assign the dedicated resources to handle it irrespective of how frequently the users are accessing the mounted file system.
+If it will not handle properly, then there is overhead for the Linux system.
+Unnecessary system resources are consumed, and the system performance will degrade.